aws-samples/aws-sam-java-rest/README.md

 ```

 The number that follows the test script name is the number of orders to create in the
 test.
-For these tests to work, you must start DynamoDB Local (`docker-compose up`)
+For these tests to work, you must follow the steps for local development.
-and then start SAM Local with the appropriate CLI command (for example,
-`sam local start-api --env-vars src/test/resources/test_environment_mac.json`).

 # Appendix